 ANTH 228 - Women and Gender in Prehistory (MC)

-This course takes a feminist perspective to the study of gender and identity in prehistoric societies and ancient civilizations.
-By looking at the variation of gender roles and relations throughout history and cross-culturally, this course helps to deconstruct many modem-day assumptions about gender and gender roles in the present.
+Takes a feminist perspective to the study of gender and identity in prehistoric societies and ancient civilizations.
+By looking at the variation of gender roles and relations throughout history and cross-culturally, students help to deconstruct many modem-day assumptions about gender and gender roles in the present.
 The course will provide an overview of how material remains are used for understanding social identities in the past.
 It will review feminist critiques of archaeology and how feminism has impacted the discipline of archaeology.
-Students will examine archaeological resources for gendering the past (burials, art, artifacts) and explore gender in a range of prehistoric cultural contexts (hunter-gatherers, farmers, states, and empires) using archaeological case studies as examples.
-This course will additionally look at the ways in which historical archaeology has helped to better understand gender relations in historical contexts.
-Students will critically examine how gender and identity have been represented in academic research, museums, and popular media, in order to deconstruct modem-day assumptions about gender.
+Students examine archaeological resources for gendering the past (burials, art, artifacts) and explore gender in a range of prehistoric cultural contexts (hunter-gatherers, farmers, states, and empires) using archaeological case studies as examples.
+Students additionally look at the ways in which historical archaeology has helped to better understand gender relations in historical contexts.
+Students critically examine how gender and identity have been represented in academic research, museums, and popular media, in order to deconstruct modem-day assumptions about gender.
 Case studies derive from the earliest human origins, ancient complex civilizations, and recent colonial America.
 This course is designed for students with little or no background in archaeology or anthropology.

 Major/Minor Restrictions: None

 Area of Inquiry: Social Relations,Inst.& Agents

 Click here for Course Offerings by term